 A testament to how awesome Vegan Chic is – Veren bought his first overtly (yet not quite explicitly) vegan shirt.

 Tip: They have sales.
 As with sales, it’s a limited selection, but we did manage to get the shirt half off.

-Brac is a vegetarian restaurant and a bookstore with two main spaces separated by an outdoor courtyard.
+Brac is a bookstore and vegetarian restaurant in Florence with two main spaces separated by an outdoor courtyard.
 The decor creates a very cozy space with a casual/hip atmosphere.

 We opted to try their menu of the day for 14 euros which allowed us an option of salad, pasta, and stuffed flat bread called Piadina.
 This came as a large plate, with smaller portions of each item than if ordered separately.
 All the ingredients are locally sourced when possible and we could tell.
 Despite European conventional produce being much better than were used to in America, we could tell this was a step up.
 The tomatoes in Sam’s salad tasted like summer, despite the fact that it was the middle of winter.
 And not a single blemish besmeared the slices of avocado carpaccio.

 We were both craving fresh made pasta and Brac delivered.
 The pasta was super tender and the tortellini stuffing was rich and creamy, albeit a bit too salty.
 The piadino was stuffed with a beet potato filling.
 They weren’t kidding about the bread being flat.
 For Americans, this bread could be called paper thin.
 It’s super crispy and fun to eat, but it was more like a cracker than bread.

 Overall the food was very good, but we suspect that this might be more satisfying for vegetarians.
 While we were eating, we kept seeing other plates coming out doused and oozing with different Italian cheeses and couldn’t help wishing for something just as decadent.

 A-Tip: Make a reservation and come early.
 There’s not a huge amount of vegan options here, but what they do have, they do well.